Interpharma Burger

 Overview Free movement of people and access to workers from third countries Promoting upcoming young scientists The tertiary education system as a key location factor

-Agreement with the EU on the free movement of persons
+Agreement on the free movement of persons with the EU

-Access to workers from third countries (non-EU/non-EFTA)
+Access to workers from third countries (non-EU/EFTA)

 About us